Origins: Range Rover Classic

 Covering some many bases the Range Rover Classic was known to be a “four-in-one” car; luxury, performance, estate and cross country.
 Initially only available in a 2-door body style until 1981, before the release of the 4-door model, the Range Rover packed in a 3.5 litre V8 under the bonnet running Zenith-Stromberg CD2S carbs allowing the SUV to run at extreme changing attitudes without fault.
 All pulled along by a 4-speed gearbox and lockable centre differential only instead of the originally released Salisbury Powr-Lok lockable limited-slip diff which was phased out December 1970.

-First registered in March 1972 and delivered to a Mr Bosman of Oisterwijk, Netherlands.
-The Range Rover was well kept and loved by Bosman who managed to maintain an original owner’s manual and a 'Rover Passport to Service' with a consistent service stamped ‘Maintenance Schedule’ starting from 1972 to 1977.
-Jump forward to late 2013 and we see the Suffix A sold by Jansen Laro Parts to a Mr Wiltshire of Gloucestershire and returned to the UK.
+First registered in March 1972 and delivered to an Alexander Contract Rentals of Northampton.
+The Range Rover was well kept and managed to maintain an original owner’s manual and a 'Rover Passport to Service' with a consistent service stamped ‘Maintenance Schedule’ starting from 1972 to 1977.
+In 2003, the Range Rover moved to the Netherlands and was supplied there via Jansen Range Rover Parts, a company still trading today.
+On 11th June 2004 the car was purchased by Mr J Bosman in the Netherlands, who owned it until October 2013, when this fine example was returned to the UK.